Finding The Best Folding Camping Chair For You

 - Velcro Strap

 A chair with a cooler?
 Yep, Coleman knows what people want.
 The Portable Camping Quad Chair is a chair you could spend all day in.
 Drink holder, storage pocket on the side, and a cooler with space for up to 4 cans.
-It’s the ultimate camping chair, and it’s comfortable enough to do the job.
+It’s the ultimate camping chair, and it’s comfortable enough to relax in for hours.

 The Coleman Portable Camping Quad Chair is available in four different colors.